 The Airborne Surveillance and Response Forces (ASRF) is provided by No 5 Squadron RNZAF.
-The Squadron is equipped with a total fleet of six Orion aircraft, progressively operating P-3K2 aircraft as P-3K aircraft undergo the mission systems upgrade.
+The Squadron is equipped with a total fleet of six upgraded P-3K2 Orion aircraft.

 The P-3K2 provides airborne surveillance of New Zealand's Exclusive Economic Zone, the Pacific region and the Southern Ocean, including Antarctica in support of the Commission for the Conservation of Antarctic Marine Living Resources.